Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 ### 1. Introduction

-The files in this repository contain the source code of the pipeline that I developed for my Thesis with title "You have changed: Temporal Analysis of the Security of Browser Extension Updates".
+The files in this repository contain the source code of the pipeline that I developed for my Thesis title "You have changed: Temporal Analysis of the Security of Browser Extension Updates".

-The pipeline consists of three python files and two javascript files.
-The python files are found inside the python_code directory, and the javascript files inside the js_code directory.
-Additionally in the js_code directory the node modules required for the scripts to operate can be found.
+The pipeline consists of three python files and two Javascript files.
+The python files are found inside the `python_code` directory, and the Javascript files inside the `js_code` directory.
+Additionally in the `js_code` directory the node modules required for the scripts to operate can be found.

-To analyze extensions, the user must execute the python files.
-If all database tables are empty, the scripts need to be called in a specific order.
+To analyse extensions, the user must execute the python files.
+The scripts and their options need to be called in a specific order, because some scripts require the result of the previous script to work .
 All python scripts have the following command line execution structure:

-`python3 script_name -operation name_of_file`
+`python3 script_name -operation path_to_json_file`

-The `name_of_file` part is the path to a valid JSON file, which contains extension ID and version names in a key - value pair manner.
+The `path_to_json_file` part is the **relative path** to a valid JSON file, which contains extension ID and respective versions in a key - value pair manner.
+We already have two examples of such files in this directory.